jaclu/AOK-Filesystem-Tools/README.md

 For this reason, by default the iSH-AOK Debian base images does not include the man tools.
-Since it is normally expected to be present on a Debian, if you wan't to enable man you can achieve this by adding the following to your config
+Since it is normally expected to be present on a Debian, if you want to enable man you can achieve this by adding the following to your config

 ```bash